Skip to content

 Web Audio Routine Graph

 The upper figure presents those sources, volumes, pans, and reverbs or a generator as a single box.
 Each generator group is connected to the room concentrator which has a gain of 1.
 The lower figure illustrates a generator that creates several sources, applies volume and pan to each source.
+In all cases the gain for volume is 1, as the attribute has been handled in the construction of the sources signal.

 Application Structure